cloudbutton/aliyun-plugin/README.md

 ## Plugin setup

-If you haven't installed `pywren-ibm-cloud` yet, you first have to [install](https://github.com/pywren/pywren-ibm-cloud/blob/master/README.md#pywren-setup) it.\
+If you have not installed `pywren-ibm-cloud` yet, you first have to [install](https://github.com/pywren/pywren-ibm-cloud/blob/master/README.md#pywren-setup) it.\
 Assuming you already have installed PyWren:

   1. Clone this repository.